 Tahini Gingerbread Cookies

 From gifting and swapping to baking and sharing over steaming festive beverages, cookies just bring joy this time of year.
 And, while the time spent can be extended for as long as you have and like, they really don’t take much time and never fail to produce delight.
 Topping the list of holiday favorites, old-fashioned gingerbread cutouts are among the most iconic of the season.
-Made with tahini in place of butter or oil, this vegan version of the classic is just as aromatic, warmly spiced, and charming as traditional recipes, but healthier.
+This simple (and fun!) to prep recipe proves you don’t need to pack in a lot of butter and refined sugar for scrumptious delights.
+A warm spice blend is actually elevated, even, with a little less sugar; here, a coconut sugar and blackstrap molasses blend really allows that to shine.
 And, alongside those cozy spices, I like to sprinkle in some stress-reducing Ashwagandha comfort, too.
+This is optional, but if you happen to have or be interested in that adaptogen, this is a sweet way to incorporate it.

 This simple dough comes together easily with no need to chill, but you may need to adjust the liquid depending on the runniness of your tahini.
 Feel free to warm slightly, or add water, to soften before mixing with the other ingredients.
 If the dough is too crumbly, add unsweetened plant milk or orange juice, one tablespoon or so at a time, until you can form a rollable dough, then let the fun begin!
 These tend not to be overly sweet, leaving the possibilities wide open for decoration.
 Stick with a subtle dusting of powdered sugar, coat with a light lemony glaze, or go wild with icing, sprinkles, and the works.
-Consider serving with your favorite relaxing cup of tea, and give yourself a moment to soak in the aromas and just breeeeathe. xo

 Use code HAPPYAPPLE for 15% off Organic India Ceylon Cinnamon, Ashwagandha, and other products!